Kazuma Kiryu: Creation and development

 In creating Kazuma Kiryu, there were some issues regarding how realistic his position and age were.
-Writer Hasei Seishu told the staff the positions were too high for his age and thus Kiryu's age was revised.
+Scenario editor Hase Seishu told the staff the positions were too high for his age and thus Kiryu's age was revised.
 When describing Kiryu, the staff found his position would be of the noble samurai type who would often protect others.
 According to Sega producer Toshihiro Nagoshi, dragons have a strong image about them, and that when players sample it, they would, as the title suggests, get a feel for the strength and manliness of the main character.
 Although Kiryu is the player character for Yakuza, Nagoshi refrained from calling him the protagonist as the narrative was focused on the character Haruka Sawamura who has a character arc instead in the game.
 The same basis was used for Yakuza 2 where the narrative focuses more on the new character Kaoru Sayama rather than Kiryu.

 When the spin-off Ryū ga Gotoku Kenzan! was released, he commented that the tale of Kazuma Kiryu had yet to be completed.
 As a result, he had Kiryu and Haruka trying to live a "more 'human' life" throughout Yakuza 3.
 For this game Toshihiro Nagoshi stated Kiryu was highly different from an iconic hero as a result of the way he enjoys his life.
 Furthermore, Nagoshi said this difference is shown across the series.
-Nagoshi thanked staff member Yokoyama that the team could further develop Kiryu's appeal across the franchise.
+Nagoshi thanked staff member and series writer Masayoshi Yokoyama that the team could further develop Kiryu's appeal across the franchise.
 The inclusion of Kiryu running an orphanage for Yakuza 3 was enjoyed by Yokoyama despite rewriting this subplot multiple times.
 Originally, Kiryu was meant to go to prison once again but because it was going to be obvious they changed his story in this game.
 Due to Kiryu taking care of the orphans, Yokoyama feared the character became too kind.
 Initially, there were issues within the Sega staff with regard to how Kiryu would act in the game.
 Designer Ryosuke Horii came up with the idea of expanding the idea of minigames to the point where the character would do karaoke or go fishing if the player wanted.
 This was discouraged by Sega as it would be out of character for Kiryu, especially his actor.
 Horii defended his idea as Kiryu had been viewed as a permanently frowning man and by doing these minigames, Kiryu would come across as a cooler character.
 Soon Horii's idea was approved by Nagoshi among other members of the team at least as a try.
+In retrospect, Kiryu's Yakuza 3 persona received negative response with Yokoyama addressing his poor clothing, obese looking appearance and sideburns.
+As a result, Kiryu was redesigned for Yakuza 3 Kiwami were is portrayed as more slim and with a different sense of fashion.
+His relationship with Rikiya was changed specifically with how he befriends his boss after a fight.